 General Course Information

-Course Code COMP SCI 7305 Course Parallel and Distributed Computing Coordinating Unit School of Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Prerequisites COMP SCI 7103, COMP SCI 7202, COMP SCI 7202B or COMP SCI 7208 Assumed Knowledge COMP SCI 7081 Restrictions Master of Computing and Innovation, Master of Data Science, Graduate Diploma in Computer Science and Graduate Certificate in Computer Science students only.
-Course Description A selection of topics from the following: the challenges faced in constructing parallel and distributed applications, including testing, debugging and performance evaluation.
+Course Code COMP SCI 7305 Course Parallel and Distributed Computing Coordinating Unit School of Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Prerequisites COMP SCI 7103, COMP SCI 7202, COMP SCI 7202B, COMP SCI 7208 or COMP SCI 7211 Assumed Knowledge COMP SCI 7081 Course Description A selection of topics from the following: the challenges faced in constructing parallel and distributed applications, including testing, debugging and performance evaluation.
 Various implementation techniques, paradigms, architectures and programming languages including: Flynn's taxonomy, MPI, MapReduce, OpenMP, GPGPU, concurrency and multi-threading.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 To develop and apply knowledge of parallel and distributed computing techniques and methodologies.
-2 To gain experience in the design, development, and performance analysis of parallel and distributed applications.
-3 To gain experience in the application of fundamental Computer Science methods and algorithms in the development of parallel applications.
-4 To gain experience in the design, testing, and performance analysis of a software system, and to be able to communicate that design to others.
+1 Develop and apply knowledge of parallel and distributed computing techniques and methodologies.
+2 Gain experience in the design, development, and performance analysis of parallel and distributed applications.
+3 Gain experience in the application of fundamental Computer Science methods and algorithms in the development of parallel applications.
+4 Gain experience in the design, testing, and performance analysis of a software system, and to be able to communicate that design to others.

 University Graduate Attributes